White Collar Criminal Defense Attorney

 Federal courthouses for the Eastern District are located in Alexandria, Newport News, Norfolk, and Richmond.
 Western District federal courthouses are located in Abingdon, Big Stone Gap, Charlottesville, Danville, Harrisonburg, Lynchburg and Roanoke.

-A Virginia Federal Mortgage Fraud Lawyer Can Defend Against Allegations
+An Attorney Can Defend Against Allegations

 Mortgage fraud can take many forms.
 It may be perpetrated by a buyer “for housing,” or it may be a “fraud for profit” scheme conducted by industry professionals who use fraud and deception to secure cash from loans in excess of the value of the property involved.